 Every month, I share the articles and sites that I found most interesting.
-Here’s what caught my attention in February: making money as a YA author, planning, procrastination and burnout, and more.
+Here’s what caught my attention in February.

 That is the problem I’m having with NaNo this year, and the reason I’m thinking about maybe not doing it again next year: I’ve been writing at a pace that just isn’t sustainable for me.
 If I’d been able (or willing) to write every. single. day, I’d be fine, but… I can’t sustain that, either.
 I seem to be at my best writing around 2 hours or 2000 words a day – whichever comes first – and writing 4-5 days a week.
 More than that, and I start to risk burnout, and I don’t want to go down that road again.

 Every month, I share the articles and sites that I found most interesting.
 Here’s what caught my attention in July.